 Build Your Team

 Surrounding yourself with a strong team of advisors to assist you in developing and implementing a sound succession plan is critical to achieving your goals.
 Your team should consist of an estate planning attorney familiar with succession planning, a business lawyer, an accountant, a financial advisor, and an insurance agent.
-Together, your team will review your goals and evaluate the present state of your business, helping you to to forecast realistic and obtainable results and to maximize liquidity for your business.
+Together, your team will review your goals and evaluate the present state of your business, helping you to forecast realistic and obtainable results and to maximize liquidity for your business.

 Value Your Business

 During retirement, you may be dependent on the business to sustain your lifestyle or to provide for your spouse in the event of your death or disability.
-Obtaining a business valuation is crucial: only after determining the true value of your business will you have the ability to make informed decisions concerning your future goals and finances.
-A solid financial plan is essential in order for the business to continue to providing income for you and your spouse after succession.
+Obtaining a business valuation is crucial: only after determining the actual value of your business will you have the ability to make informed decisions concerning your future goals and finances.
+A solid financial plan is essential in order for the business to continue to provide income for you and your spouse after succession.